Serre's uniformity question and proper subgroups of $C_{ns}^+(p)$: Introduction

 We are now left with a significantly smaller number of $j$-invariants to consider.
 Since the condition $\operatorname{Im}\rho_{E,p} \cong G(p)$ is invariant under twists, we can study each $j$-invariant separately by writing down any elliptic curve $\faktor{E}{\mathbb{Q}}$ with that $j$-invariant.
 As we also have an absolute bound on $p$, this reduces the proof of Theorem \ref{solution} to a finite computation, which would however still require considerable effort.
 However, from our local analysis, we know that $j(E)$ is of the form $p^k \cdot c^3$ with $k \in \{4,5\}$ ($k=6$ cannot occur, see Lemma \ref{p|j}), so the bound on $\log |j(E)|$ gives a corresponding bound on $\log |c|$, which is now very tractable (by way of example, for $p=2003$ and $k=4$ our bounds show that $|c| \leq 31$, thus leaving only 62 $j$-invariants to test -- $j=0$ corresponds to a CM elliptic curve).
 We conclude the proof by checking directly that none of the remaining pairs $(E, p)$ satisfies $\operatorname{Im} \rho_{E, p} \cong G(p)$.

 We conclude this introduction by briefly describing the contents of each section.
 In Section \ref{sec:preliminaries} we discuss some preliminary results, including an asymptotically optimal comparison between the Faltings height of rational elliptic curves and their modular height (Theorem \ref{heights-ineq}).
 In Section \ref{sec:local} we study the local properties of the representations $\rho_{E, p}$, proving all the results mentioned above.
 In Section \ref{sec:isogeny} we show our effective surjectivity theorem (Theorem \ref{effiso}).
 Section \ref{sec:modular} is the core of the article: it contains in particular our analysis of modular units, leading to the improved bounds discussed above.
-Finally, in Section \ref{sec:Conclusion} we describe the details of the short computation that concludes the proof of Theorem \ref{solution} and we prove Theorem \ref{solution for small primes}.
+Finally, in Section \ref{sec:Conclusion} we describe the details of the short computation that concludes the proofs of Theorems \ref{solution} and \ref{solution for small primes}.

-\paragraph{Acknowledgements.} We are grateful to Samuel Le Fourn for many helpful discussions and for his interest in this work.
+\paragraph{Acknowledgements.} We are grateful to Samuel Le Fourn for many helpful discussions and his interest in this work and to Pascal Autissier for an interesting conversation about partial sums of arithmetic functions.
+We would also like to thank \'Eric Gaudron, Filip Najman, Ga\"el Rémond, and Andrew Sutherland for their comments on an earlier version of this article.
+D.L. was supported by the University of Pisa through grant PRA-2022-10 and by MUR grant PRIN-2022HPSNCR (funded by the European Union project Next Generation EU) and is a member of the INdAM group GNSAGA.